-If you need to keep medication chilled, bring a cooler, Amtrak may be able to provide ice for keeping your medications cool.
+If you need to keep your medication chilled and bring a cooler, Amtrak may provide ice to cool your medications.

-Sleeping car passengers can use the station lounges in Chicago and New Orleans, and these lounges offer priority boarding, complimentary beverages, and possibly more.
+Sleeping car passengers can use the station lounges in Chicago and New Orleans, which offer priority boarding, complimentary beverages, and possibly more.

 I hope this helps you plan and enjoy your next trip aboard Amtrak’s City of New Orleans!